decc/calculator-book/how-the-webtool-works.md

 * installs the interface between ruby and the server

-If run successfully, the script should create a working local server version of the UK webtool.
+If run successfully, the script should create a working local server version of the webtool.
 To start the server, navigate to the twenty-fifty folder created by script and enter the terminal command ‘rackup’.
 The terminal will then return the port number (e.g. 9292) required to interact with the server in a browser.
 The port number should be appended to the IP address of your local machine, which should be 0.0.0.0, to form a URL as follows: 0.0.0.0:9292.
 When entered into your browser, this URL should open a functioning version of the UK Calculator running locally on your computer (as opposed to the UK Calculator remote webserver).
 If this opens and runs successfully all of the required components are in place and ready to be adapted for a new version for the county in question.

 Separate instructions for getting set-up on OS X are available here: https://github.com/decc/twenty-fifty/blob/master/README.md